 The Broader Approach is transformed from paper to concrete: Tsuyoshi Suzuki, Director of the International Fusion Energy Research Centre, Pascal Garin, Leader of the IFMIF-EVEDA project, and Yoshikazu Okumura, Director of the Japanese Implementing Agency for the Broader Approach, attend the welcome ceremony.

-The first family photo: The JAEA and BA teams gather in front of the new building in Rokkasho.
+The first family photo: The JAEA and Broader Approach teams gather in front of the new building in Rokkasho.

-The International Fusion Materials Irradiation Facility (IFMIF) and related Engineering Validation and Engineering Design Activities (EVEDA) are part of the Broader Approach Agreement between the EU and Japan.
+The International Fusion Materials Irradiation Facility (IFMIF) and related Engineering Validation and Engineering Design Activities (EVEDA) are part of the Broader Approach Agreement between the European Union and Japan.
 IFMIF will be an accelerator-based neutron irradiation facility that will focus on developing and characterizing fusion reactor materials.

 The official inauguration of the IFERC will be held on 10 April, in the presence of the Governor of the Aomori prefecture, Mr. Mimura; the Mayor of Rokkasho, Mr. Furukawa; a representative of Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT); and the president of JAEA, Mr. Okazaki.
 The ITER Director-General, Kaname Ikeda, will send a video message on this occasion.
 The other buildings such as the supercomputer and remote experiment building, the DEMO R&D building, and accelerator prototype building will become available in March 2010. return to Newsline #76